priyaasrini/MozillaBook-coding/README.md

 The code base covers:

 1. Coding using Algebraic dyanmics - directed and undirected wiring diagrams, discrete and continuous
-2. Coding using CategoricalTensorNetworks - Pixel Arrays work of David Spivak and others
-3. Javis - creating animations
+2. Javis - creating animations